 Note: Pooja time every morning before 8.30 AM.

 DD98 – NT9 – Sri Adhinatha Perumal Temple at Thirukkurugur (Azhwar Thirunagari)

-Location: Around 33 kms East of Tirunelveli and 5 kms East of Srivaikundam.
+Location: Around 33 kms East of Thirunelveli and 5 kms East of Srivaikundam.

 - One of the 108 Divya desams and one of the Nava Thirupathis

-- This is the avathara stalam (birth place) of Sri Nammazhwar, When Vaishnavites say Azhwar, they mean Nammazhwar and because of this, the sthalam is called “Azhwar Tirunagari”.
+- This is the avathara stalam (birth place) of Sri Nammazhwar, When Vaishnavites say Azhwar, they mean Nammazhwar and because of this, the sthalam is called “Azhwar Thirunagari”.

 - There are five highly sacred Tamarind trees which are supposed to be 5000 years old.
 These trees give flowers but not fruits.